FihlaTV/haven/README.md

 ## Why no iPhone Support?

-While we hope to support a version of Haven that runs directly on iOS devices in the future, iPhone users can still benefit from Haven today.
-You can purchase an inexpensive Android phone for less than $100 and use it as your "Haven Device"; leaving it behind whilst you keep your iPhone on you.
-If you run Signal on your iPhone you can configure Haven on Android to send encrypted notifications, with photos and audio, directly to you.
-If you enable the "Tor Onion Service" feature in Haven (requires installation of "Orbot" app as well) you can remotely access all Haven log data from your iPhone using the Onion Browser app.
+While we hope to support a version of Guardianthat runs directly on iOS devices in the future, iPhone users can still benefit from Guardiantoday.
+You can purchase an inexpensive Android phone for less than $100 and use it as your "GuardianDevice"; leaving it behind whilst you keep your iPhone on you.
+If you run Signal on your iPhone you can configure Guardianon Android to send encrypted notifications, with photos and audio, directly to you.
+If you enable the "Tor Onion Service" feature in Guardian(requires installation of "Orbot" app as well) you can remotely access all Guardianlog data from your iPhone using the Onion Browser app.

 So, no, iPhone users we didn't forget about you and we hope you will pick up an inexpensive Android burner today!

 ## Usage

-Haven is meant to provide a smooth onboarding experience that walks users through configuring the sensors on their device to best detect intrusions into their environment.
+Guardianis meant to provide a smooth onboarding experience that walks users through configuring the sensors on their device to best detect intrusions into their environment.
 The current implementation has some of this implemented, but we are looking to improve this user experience dramatically.

 ### Main view